Qolzam/telar-mvc/README.md

 ### Action results

-Just to make the code clean for proccessing http response,we provided some functions like `jsonResult` return json body, `contentResult` return string body, `redirectResult` redirect response.
-You also can return string/json type in the action function.
+To make the code clean for proccessing http response, we provided some functions like `jsonResult` return json body, `contentResult` return string body, `redirectResult` redirect response.
+You also can return string/json type in the action function following example below.

 ```typescript
 import { jsonResult, contentResult, redirectResult } 'telar-mvc';